 - Footpaths need to have at minimum 1.8 metre clearance.
 Obstacles and hazards must be kept clear of the main travel route for pedestrians - especially for visually impaired (low vision) or blind pedestrians.

-This information is also published on the Auckland Transport website here.
+The full information is published on the Auckland Transport website here.